ch-stark/blog1506/acm/README2.md

 	  name: red-cluster-set
 	spec: {}

 Next we create and bind the dba-policies namespaces to the red-cluster-set so that policies written to this namespace can be deployed to the clusters referenced by a managed cluster set.
+We also need to bind the dba-policies namespace to the hub cluster as there are policies required to generate shared configuration information that is required by all PostgreSQL servers as explained later.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSetBinding